Frequently Asked Questions

 • Any coat you’d like your dog to wear

-Q: Do you walk in all weathers?
+15. Do you walk dogs in all weathers?

-During extreme weather, adjustments may be made:
+During extreme weather, adjustments may include:

 • Extra breaks and shade during hot weather